Best family cars for 2020

 Need car seats for three or more children?

 If you’re looking for a car that can get three or more car seats in, you’ll find that your choice is limited.

 But changing your car is expensive.
 And should the size of your brood increase unexpectedly, the finance needed to buy a new car could be more hard to come by than ever.

 The Multimac is a bench of multiple car seats that is designed to fit into most medium-sized cars.
 You can get a Multimac with either three or four seats, and the manufacturer claims it can carry any combination of children – from birth up to 12 years old.

 It's expensive, at £1,500 to £2,000, but is an awful lot cheaper than buying a new car.

 We test cars more thoroughly than anyone else

 Every car we test goes through a combination of hundreds of lab tests and assessments, plus real road driving to make sure every Which? car review is informed and accurate.

-Every year we send our car survey to over 100,000 car owners who tell us how reliable their car is and how satisfied they are with it.
+Every year, we send our car survey to more than 100,000 car owners who tell us how reliable their car is and how satisfied they are with it.
 Only Which? uses this reliability data to inform reviews so you can buy with the confidence that comes with knowing which your car won't let you down.